Servideska/HPC/doc.zih.tu-dresden.de/docs/application/project_request_form_jards.md

     ![New Application][8]

-    !!! info New Application Type
+    !!! info New Application Kind
         Please pay attention to the title of the page and what type of request you are making

     #### Finalized Applications